bdslab-upv/trustworthy-ai/README.md

 It is only necessary to modify and adapt the Data Collection and Metadata script in order to incorporate specific information.

 ## Citation
-If you use this code please cite:
+If you use this methodology and/or its code please cite:

-<blockquote style='font-size:14px'> Carlos de Manuel, David Fernández-Narro, Vicent Blanes-Selva, Juan M García-Gómez, Carlos Sáez.
-A Development Framework for Trustworthy Artificial Intelligence in Health with Example Code Pipelines.</blockquote>
+<blockquote style='font-size:14px'> De-Manuel-Vicente, C., Fernández-Narro, D., Blanes-Selva, V., García-Gómez, J. M., & Sáez, C. (2025).
+A Trustworthy Health AI Development Framework with Example Code Pipelines.
+Studies in Health Technology and Informatics, 332, 180–184. https://doi.org/10.3233/SHTI251522 </blockquote>

 ## Credits
 - **Version**: 1.0.0
-- **Authors**: Carlos de Manuel Vicente (UPV), David Fernández-Narro (UPV), Vicent Blanes-Selva (UPV), Juan M García-Gómez (UPV), Carlos Sáez (UPV).
+- **Authors**: Carlos de Manuel Vicente (UPV), David Fernández-Narro (UPV), Vicent Blanes-Selva (UPV), Juan M García-Gómez (UPV), [Carlos Sáez](mailto:carsaesi@upv.es) (UPV).

-Copyright: 2024 - Biomedical Data Science Lab, Universitat Politècnica de València, Spain (UPV)
+Copyright: 2024 - Biomedical Data Science Lab, Institute of Information and Communication Technologies (ITACA), Universitat Politècnica de València, Spain (UPV)

 If you are interested in collaborating in this work please [contact us](mailto:carsaesi@upv.es).